Rural North Dakota child care providers seek sustainability

 Better pay, more respect

-Pay at New Bethel is between $13 to $15 an hour, which is somewhat competitive until the lack of benefits are factored in.
+Pay at New Bethel is between $13 to $15, which is somewhat competitive until the lack of benefits are factored in.
 On the parent-consumer side, tuition rates are kept lower through the cooperative system to help workers from member companies cover child care costs.

 “In North Dakota you can go to fast food or Walmart and make $18 an hour and get benefits, sick time, health insurance, and smaller operations aren’t able to offer benefits,” Jung said.
 “So that really hurts your chances.”